 With a guarantor who is a homeowner

-- Check your credit report to get an idea of what loans you may be approved for.
+- Check your credit report to get an idea of how you look to lenders.

 - Check you meet a lender’s a minimum eligibility criteria before applying for a loan.

 - Use eligibility checkers (either the lenders’ or a broker’s) to find out if it’s worth applying for a loan in the first place.

 - Shop around and then apply to one lender that you’re reasonably confident will approve your application.